Short and long-term wind turbine power output prediction: Including more physical parameters

 \section{Including more physical parameters}

 From a physical perspective the power output can be model as

 with $p$ the power captured by the rotor of a wind turbine, $\rho$ the air density, $R$ the radius of the rotor determining its swept area, $C_p$ the power coefficient which is a function of the blade-pitch angle $\beta$ and the tip-speed ratio $\lambda$, and $w$ the wind speed, see \citep[Eq.~(2)]{Lee2015}.
 Thus, although wind speed is the most relevant factor determining the power output, it is evident from \eqref{eq:physicalmodel} that other environmental or turbine specific factors impact the power output.
 One way to improve the modeling and forecasting capabilities of the WTPC model is to incorporate additional relevant parameters according to the physical first principle arguments.
 In accordance to our available data, we illustrate the additional benefits of incorporating two additional environmental parameters: the relative incidence angle of the wind with respect to the rotor plane, say $\phi$, and the ambient temperature recorded on the exterior of the wind turbine nacelle, say $T$.
-Since, there is no significant difference between the various non-parametric WTPC model classes, from this point onward, we restrict our analysis to the spline model given in Section~\ref{sec:Spline}.

 The new signals are incorporated into \eqref{eq:SplinePowerModelNoBoundary} as follows

 with $\phi$ and $T$ the relative incidence angle and the ambient temperature, $\bar{T}$ the average temperature obtained by the training data, and $c_\phi \geq 0$ and $c_T$ are parameters to be estimated from the data.